Baltimore HVAC Authority

 Contractor and Company Eligibility

-To appear in contractor-facing sections of this directory, an entity must hold a valid Maryland HVAC contractor license issued through the Maryland Department of Labor, Licensing and Regulation (DLLR).
+To appear in contractor-facing sections of this provider network, an entity must hold a valid Maryland HVAC contractor license issued through the Maryland Department of Labor, Licensing and Regulation (DLLR).
 Maryland law requires HVAC contractors to carry both a Master HVAC license (for supervision of installations) and, where applicable, a Journeyman license for field technicians performing regulated work.
 Unlicensed individuals or companies operating outside the DLLR framework are not eligible for inclusion.

 In addition to state licensing, contractors working in Baltimore City must comply with local permitting obligations administered through the Baltimore City Department of Housing and Community Development (DHCD).
 Work requiring a mechanical permit — which includes new installations, system replacements, and significant modifications — must be performed by entities authorized to pull permits in the City's jurisdiction.